Online Environmental Degree Courses

 Students will develop the skills necessary for writing about scientific, environmental, medical, and technological topics.
 Emphasis is placed on making complex and technical information understandable to a variety of audiences.

-This course is an introduction to the Geographic Information Systems (GIS) software that is widely used to conduct spatial analysis in the areas of environmental science, business, defense and intelligence, education, government, health and human services, public safety, transportation, and utilities and communication.
+This course is an introduction to the Geographic Information Systems (GIS) software that is widely used to conduct spatial analysis in the areas of environmental science, defense and intelligence, emergency response, business, education, government, health and human services, public safety, transportation, and utilities and communication.
 Students will learn the ArcGIS system and become experienced in the analysis of spatially related data and the digitized map system.
-Note: this course requires the student to purchase a proprietary software application.
+Note: The software used in this course has specific computer requirements including, Windows 8 or greater, 2.2 GHZ minimum speed, and 2GB minimum Memory/ RAM.

 ENV 495 Environmental Research